glav/Glav.CacheAdapter/README.md

 * [memcached](http://memcached.org/)
 * [Redis](http://redis.io/)

-A brief introduction to the purpose of the CacheAdatper, however for more detailed information, see the related blog posts listed below.
+Note that this is only a brief introduction to the CacheAdatper, however for more detailed information, see the related blog posts listed below.

 ### What is this repository for? ###